MithrilJS/docs/docs/framework-comparison.md

 Both Vue and Mithril.js have good documentation.
 Both include a good API reference with examples, tutorials for getting started, as well as pages covering various advanced concepts.

 However, due to Vue's many-ways-to-do-one-thing approach, some things may not be adequately documented.
-For example, there's no documentation on hyperscript syntax or usage.
+[For example, their hyperscript is heavily glossed over.](https://vuejs.org/guide/extras/render-function.html)

 Mithril.js documentation typically errs on the side of being overly thorough if a topic involves things outside of the scope of Mithril.
 For example, when a topic involves a 3rd party library, Mithril.js documentation walks through the installation process for the 3rd party library.
 Mithril.js documentation also often demonstrates simple, close-to-the-metal solutions to common use cases in real-life applications where it's appropriate to inform a developer that web standards may be now on par with larger established libraries.

-Mithril.js' tutorials also cover a lot more ground than Vue's: the [Vue tutorial](https://vuejs.org/v2/guide/#Getting-Started) finishes with a static list of foodstuff.
-[Mithril.js' 10 minute guide](index.md) covers the majority of its API and goes over key aspects of real-life applications, such as fetching data from a server and routing (and there's a [longer, more thorough tutorial](simple-application.md) if that's not enough).
+Mithril.js' tutorials also cover a lot more ground than Vue's: the [Vue tutorial](https://vuejs.org/guide/essentials/application.html) finishes with a simple local todo list, after going through several pages to cover its large core API.
+[Mithril.js' 10 minute guide](index.md) covers the majority of its API and even goes over key aspects of real-life applications, such as fetching data from a server and routing.
+If that's not enough, there's a [longer, more thorough tutorial](simple-application.md) as well.